// overview

 Target gap

-"Who is not hitting their target daily rate?" — compares target vs actual cost, flags < 10% margin.
+"Who is not hitting their target rate?" — compares target vs actual cost, flags < 10% margin.

 Freelance vs employee